 - Other businesses unwilling to outsource work/processes to yours as a result of your poor safety record

-Also, do not underestimate the management costs in many of the above items listed.
+Also, do not underestimate the management and administration costs involved in many of the above items listed.
 But above all what about the HUMAN cost!

 What can you do about it?